PyPSA/pypsa-eur/doc/GCP-set-up-for-windows.rst

 Step 4 - Installation of WinSCP
 ===================================

+For smooth data exchange between the VM and your local computer we recommend WinSCP.
+Make sure that your instance is operating for the next steps.

+- Download `WinSCP <https://winscp.net/eng/download.php>`_ and follow the default installation steps.
+- Open WinSCP after the installation.
+A login window will open.
+- Keep SFTP as file protocol.
+- As host name insert the External IP of your VM (click in your internet browser on your GCP VM instance to see the external IP)
+- Set the User name in WinSCP to the name you see in your PuTTy window (check step 3 - for instance [username]@[VM-name]:~$)
+- Click on the advanced setting.
+SSH -> Authentication.
+- Option 1.
+Click on the Tools button and "Install Public Key into Server..".
+Somewhere in your folder structure must be a public key.
+I found it with the following folder syntax on my local windows computer -> :\Users\Max\.ssh (there should be a PKK file).
+- Option 2 (alternative).
+Click on the Tools button and "Generate new key pair...".
+Save the private key at a folder you remember and add it to the "private key file" field in WinSCP.
+Upload the public key to the metadeta of your instance.
+- Click ok and save.
+Then click Login.
+If successfull WinSCP will open on the left side your local computer folder structure and on the right side the folder strucutre of your VM.
+(If you followed Option 2 and its not initially working.
+Stop your instance, refresh the website, reopen the WinSCP field.
+Afterwards your your Login should be successfull)

 Step 5 - Extra.
 Copying your instance with all its data/ paths included.
 ========================================================================
 Especially if you think about operating several instance for quicker simulations, you can create a so called `"image" <https://console.cloud.google.com/compute/images?authuser=1&project=exalted-country-284917>`_ of the virtual machine.
 The "image" include all the data and software set-ups from your VM.
 Afterwards you can create a VM from an image and avoid all the installation steps above.